sedadiriker/30-Days-Of-Javascript-Solutions/README.md

 <div>
 <h3 align="center">Welcome to my repository</h3>
 <br/><br/><br/>
-<p align="center">cPlease let me know what you do not want to add or where you find it wrong.
+<p align="center">Please let me know what you do not want to add or where you find it wrong.
 Have a good coding...</p>

 </div>